 On the flip side, you may need to find a place that allows you to feed off the buzz and energy.
-Coffee shops are an obvious choice thanks to the abundance of caffeinated beverages, but a co-working space like NextSpace, Industrious, or COCO might provide the jolt your right-brain needs.
+Coffee shops are an obvious choice thanks to the abundance of caffeinated beverages, but a co-working space like NextSpace or Industrious might provide the jolt your right-brain needs.

 Wherever you go, make sure you have a way to share all the ideas being generated with the entire team.
 Most conference rooms come with white boards or good old-fashion markers and giant notepads, but if you’re going mobile, Google Docs allow for real-time collaboration within a single cloud-based document.

 The idea behind a brainstorming session is to get people thinking and talking.
 To let them explore different paths and tangents, but that can get out of control if you don’t have a specific destination to keep everyone moving in the same direction.

 We’ve all heard that “there are no bad ideas in brainstorming.”
 And we all know that’s not exactly true.
 There’s always more than one bad idea, but their utility lies in their ability to make us feel comfortable sharing our ideas and working through the process.